 Make Fitness Part Of The Fun

 Exercise doesn’t have to be a gym session.
 There are lots of fun things you can do while you travel that will help you to keep fit.
-Plan a skiing trip, go on a hike, or swim in the hotel pool.
-Hire bikes, sign up for a local Parkrun free 5k race or look for local running trails to explore more of the local area where you’re visiting.
+Plan a skiing trip, go on a hike near your accommodation or book a hotel with a pool so you can go for a swim.
+Other fun and interesting ways to keep fit while travelling include: hiring bikes to explore the surroundings on two wheels; signing up for a local Parkrun free 5k race; going on a walk or run on local trails to explore different areas of the destination where you’re visiting.

 Even just walking around exploring is good for your health and is a good way to stay active.
 Just make sure you pack the right gear to keep you safe so your holiday doesn’t end in injury.
 For example, if you’re going to run trails, pack the best running shoes for shin splints if you know you struggle with them.

 Vacation spots often offer some new challenges for your workout too.
 For example, if you enjoy running, try running on the beach.
 Running on sand is hard work and will really work your legs.
 If you like to swim, swim in the sea.
 If you like to walk, try some hiking trails over challenging terrain.